Pondering Life's vicissitudes...

 14 February 2016

-Today I cut the grapevines (white, old, unknown varieties) in my garden in Boyana, outside Sofia.
+Today I cut the grapevines (white, old, very sweet, unknown varieties) in my garden in Boyana, outside Sofia.
 Among the many firsts I have experienced while traveling the world, this may rank as numero 1.
-Not a lot grows in Norway because of long winters and short summers, so this is totally exotic!
+Not a lot grows in Norway because of the long winters and the short summers, so this is totally exotic!

 25 September 2016